syfrtech/svelte-grip/README.md

 ### Why no .svelte files?

-This library is specifically designed not to constrain you to any particular implementation, so it doesn't rely on Svelte components directly.
-Instead, it uses `use:actions`, providing tools so that you can quickly build functionality.
+This library is specifically itended to avoid straightjacketing you to any particular implementation; it doesn't rely on Svelte components directly.
+It can be tempting to create the functionality (like React), but we _resist the temptation_!
+Instead, we use `use:actions` to provide tool access.
+From there, you are welcome to extend your elements as Svelte components or additional actions as you see fit.

 ### What about accessibility?